Address: 2645 West Peterson Avenue,

 The Practice manager will help you setup your own username and password on your first day at the clinic.
 You can go to the Practice fusion website for a quick video on Charting: https://learn.practicefusion.com/chart-new-ehr/

 Patients seeking health care at our clinic qualify for free health care if they do not currently own a health insurance policy, regardless of race, religion, ethnicity, or circumstance.
 Patient are seen on a first-come first-serve basis.
-No set appointments are made at this time.
+We do offer limited appointments.

 An enriching and rewarding experience giving back to the community and individuals that are in need of vital health care, teaching medical students, seeing interesting pathology, and on the weekends there is a free lunch thanks to the generosity of one of the local Indian restaurants!